buddhike/buddhike.github.io/content/posts/journey-of-libvegas-part-1-inception.md

 A few years ago, I wanted to dabble with an AWS service that I hadn't used before.
 One day, I tried Amazon Kinesis Data Streams (KDS).
 I was shocked by how little has been said about it.
-It's a stream storage service that is completely serverless, can auto scale (both in and out without moving data around) and it's designed for applications with high throughout and low latency in mind 🤯.
+It's a stream storage service that is completely serverless, can auto scale (both in and out with a single API call) and it's designed for applications with high throughout and low latency in mind 🤯.

 Having worked in large development teams before, another thing that I was impressed by was the fact that with KDS you can design and plan your workloads